alire-project/alire/doc/getting-started.md

     - `Full name`: Name of the author of the crate
     - `Email address`: Point of contact to author of the crate

-    All the questions are optional for now, you can just press enter to use the default values.
+    All the questions are optional, you can just press enter to use the default values.

     The `alr init` command will create a basic `crate` structure in the `myproj` directory.